Webhook Signing Secrets

 - Rotate (dashboard or

-POST /rotate) and capture the new secret. - Push the new secret to your handler env (Vercel env-var set, Railway variable, AWS Secrets Manager rotate, etc.).
+POST /rotate) and capture the new secret. - Push the new secret to wherever your handler reads its environment — your host's env-var settings, or your secrets manager.

 If you need to fully break trust with the old secret immediately (a leak, not a routine rotation), see Compromise path below — that flow stands up a parallel endpoint and gives you a clean audit boundary before retiring the original.